datamindedbe/academy-capstone/README.md

 Default output format [None]: json
 ```
 IMPORTANT: Create a new branch and periodically push your work to the remote.
 After 30min of inactivity this
 environment shuts down and you will lose unsaved progress.
+As stated before, change the GitPod URL to reflect your remote.

 ## Task 1: Extract, transform and load weather data from S3 to Snowflake
 Our team recently ingested Belgian weather data from the [openaq](https://openaq.org/) API and stored it on AWS S3